Psychology - FAQ's

 What opportunities are there for internships or other hands-on learning experiences?

-Psychology students have many options for hands-on experience.
-Many courses offer hands-on activities that allow students to experience things first hand.
-Other classes have practicum experiences which allow students to observe others in a professional setting.
-Internships area also available in many interest areas.
+Many courses offer activities that allow students to experience things first hand.
+Some classes have practicum experiences which allow students to observe others in a professional setting.
+Internships are also available in many interest areas.

 Students are also encouraged to become members of the psychology club.
-The club attends conferences and members have the opportunity to present their own research.
+The club sponsors student attendance at conferences and supports students in presenting their own research.

 What are some possible entry-level careers with a degree in this field?